David Price (baseball): Detroit Tigers (2014–2015)

-2014 season with the Tigers
+2014: MLB Strikeouts leader

 On July 31, Price was traded to the Detroit Tigers in a three-team deal that sent Drew Smyly, Nick Franklin and Willy Adames to the Tampa Bay Rays, and Austin Jackson to the Seattle Mariners.
 In his Tigers debut against the New York Yankees on August 5, Price pitched 8 2/3 innings, allowing three runs, striking out ten, and walking none.

 On August 21, in his first game against his former team, the Tampa Bay Rays, Price allowed one hit and an unearned run with one out in the first inning, then retired the final 23 batters he faced, but suffered a complete game loss.
 Price is the first pitcher in the major leagues to lose a complete game, one-hitter or better, with no earned runs since Andy Hawkins lost a no-hitter for the New York Yankees on July 1, 1990.
 It was the first time since 1914 that a pitcher has lost a complete game, one-hit, no walk start without allowing an earned run.

 On August 27, in a game against the Yankees, Price allowed eight runs and twelve hits, including nine straight in the third inning of an 8–4 loss.
 He is the first pitcher since Bob Forsch in 1989 to allow nine straight hits.
 Only three previous times in major league history had a pitcher allowed 12 hits in two innings or fewer, the others being Shawn Estes in 2003, Johnny Podres in 1963 and George Uhle in 1929.

 With the Tigers, Price went 4–4 over the final two months of the season, with a 3.59 ERA and 82 strikeouts in 77 2/3 innings.
 On September 28, the last day of the regular season, Price pitched 7 1/3 shutout innings against the Minnesota Twins, giving up four hits, striking out eight, and earning the 3–0 win, to help the Tigers clinch their fourth consecutive AL Central Division title.

 Price finished the 2014 regular season with a 15–12 record, 3.26 ERA and 1.08 WHIP.
 He led all of major league baseball in innings pitched (248 1/3), batters faced (1,009) and strikeouts (271).